pprogrammingg/rain-stream/README.md

 - once done with all the processing, take the next N txs from client queue
 - When no more txs exist, remove self from `cleint_tx_processor_tracking_map`.

+## Iteration 2

+After implementing iteration 1, it seems as though CSV crate reading records one by one, successfuly enqueues the records in the shared queue, and sends notifs to TransactionsManager to process the task.
+However, it turns out that this setup somehow waits only CSV reading is finished and then start switching to record processing.

+The design will now change with the following improvements:

+1. CSV Reader will read not just 1 record at the time but a BATCH_SIZE (defined at app level) number of reords are read before processing them.
+2. The batch of records then are passed to a `batch_records_processor`.
+This method will divide the batch of records per `client_id` and for each `client_id` spawns a new task to handle the records for that client.

-# Tasks Breakdown
+# Iteration 1 Tasks

 - [x] An integration test that always passes and `hello world` is printed by calling hello_word method of app
     - [x] scaffold basic project with code fmt tool and settings in IDE updated
     - [x] run an integration tests that call `hello_world` method
     - [x] create Git CI build flow and make sure it passes and runs the integration test

-- [ ] CSV Record Reading and Queueing: An integration test that ingest a CSV file contains the following CSV data
+- [x] CSV Record Reading and Queueing: An integration test that ingest a CSV file contains the following CSV data

     ```
         type, client, tx, amount